International sanctions during the Russo-Ukrainian war: Sanctions specific to Crimea

-2015
+2015 – 2017

 On 16 February 2015, the EU increased its sanction list to cover 151 individuals and 37 entities.
-Australia indicated that it would follow the EU in a new round of sanctions.
-If the EU sanctioned new Russian and Ukrainian entities then Australia would keep their sanctions in line with the EU.
+Australia indicated that it would follow the EU in new sanctions.

 On 18 February 2015, Canada added 37 Russian citizens and 17 Russian entities to its sanction list.
 Rosneft and the deputy minister of defence, Anatoly Antonov, were both sanctioned.
 In June 2015 Canada added three individuals and 14 entities, including Gazprom.
 Media suggested the sanctions were delayed because Gazprom was a main sponsor of the 2015 FIFA Women's World Cup then concluding in Canada.

 In September 2015, Ukraine sanctioned more than 388 individuals, over 105 companies and other entities.
 In accordance with the August 2015 proposals promulgated by the Security Service of Ukraine and the Order of the Cabinet of Ministers of Ukraine No. 808-p dated 12 August 2015, Ukraine, on 2 September 2015, declared Russia an enemy of Ukraine.
 Also on 16 September 2015, the Ukrainian president Petro Poroshenko issued a decree that named nearly 400 individuals, more than 90 companies and other entities to be sanctioned for the Russia's "criminal activities and aggression against Ukraine."

+In April 2016, Lithuania sanctioned 46 individuals who were involved in the detention and sentencing of Ukrainian citizens Nadiya Savchenko, Oleh Sentsov, and Olexandr Kolchenko.
+Lithuanian foreign minister Linas Linkevičius said that his country wanted to "focus attention on the unacceptable and cynical violations of international law and human rights in Russia. [...]
+It would be more effective if the blacklist became Europe-wide.
+We hope to start such a discussion."

+On 29 December 2016, the US president Barack Obama signed an Executive Order that expelled 35 Russian diplomats, locked down two Russian diplomatic compounds, and expanded sanctions against Russia for its interference in the 2016 United States elections.

+In August 2017, the US Congress enacted the Countering America's Adversaries Through Sanctions Act that imposed new sanctions on Russia for interference in the 2016 elections and its involvement in Ukraine and Syria.
+The act converted the punitive measures previously imposed by executive orders into law to prevent the president easing, suspending or ending of sanctions without the approval of Congress.